mdashx/react-quick-equip/README.md

 There are no plans to inject reducers and sagas dynamically... if that happens at all, it will not be the default behavior.

+## Boilerplate Generation

+### Container Boilerplate
+`npm new container` creates a new directory named after the component, with an `index.js` and `index.test.js` file.

+The `index.js` file contains a React component that is connected to the Redux store.
+The component boilerplate uses the `class... extends...` syntax and includes placeholder code for `mapStateToProps`, `mapDispatchToProps`, and the related `import` statements.
+The boilerplate code exports both the component class (for testing) and the connected component (what we actually use in the app).

+The `index.test.js` file creates two basic unit tests, one test just makes sure that the component renders, and the other tests creates a snapshot test of the component using `react-test-renderer`.